 The sovereign social bond market is nascent, but presents an opportunity for governments to apply its external debt towards public policy goals.
-In January 2020, Ecuador issued the world's first sovereign social bond7 to boost a government housing program.
+In January 2020, Ecuador issued the world's first sovereign social bond7 to boost a government housing program, with guarantee support from the Inter-American Development Bank.
 Sovereigns may consider issuing social bonds to mitigate the impact of COVID-19 on their national economies or public services.
 These purposes might include funding the health service, funding production of vital equipment such as ventilators or funding research into vaccine research or other drug treatments.
 Alternatively, the purpose might be less directly related and address issues indirectly caused by the crisis.
 For instance, the funds could be applied towards social security programs, housing, support for small businesses or employees, or other government policy objectives.